How To Make Better Instructional Videos

 People need to be able to follow what you’re saying and that means being able to hear you loud and clear.
 It’s highly recommended that you use an external microphone when recording instructional videos and that you try to do it in a quiet space with as little background noise as possible.

-You should also try to work on your annunciation.
-Speaking clearly can help alleviate some of the shortcomings of you audio equipment and help your viewers understand you better.
+You should also try to work on your enunciation.
+Speaking clearly can help alleviate some of the shortcomings of your audio equipment and help your viewers understand you better.
 A while back, we made a list of the 7 things you can do to improve your mic quality before you ever press the record button.
 Feel free to check out if you want to improve your audio!